gurkenlabs/litiengine/CODE_OF_CONDUCT.md

 ## About this Code of Conduct
 The rules and expectations stated in this code of conduct have last been changed on 11-17-2018.
 Only the project maintainers hold the authority to modify this Code of Conduct.
-Modifications to this code of conduct immediately have to be communicated with the LITIengine community.
+Modifications to this code of conduct immediately have to be communicated with the LITIENGINE community.

 ## Attribution